-I’ve experienced the pain and frustration of being an “infertile grandfather,” my children were unable to conceive on their own and all their friends had, putting me and my wife outside the grandparents’ club and being excluded from social events aimed at grandchildren.
-I took over management of their care and thanks to the help of the Highland Park and River North staff and technology of FCI, I now have three beautiful grandbabies! –Dr. Ed Marut, Highland Park
+I've experienced the pain and frustration of being an "infertile grandfather," my children were unable to conceive on their own and all their friends had, putting me and my wife outside the grandparents' club and being excluded from social events aimed at grandchildren.
+I took over management of their care and thanks to the help of the Highland Park and River North staff and technology of FCI, I now have three beautiful grandbabies! - Dr. Edward Marut

 You are supported and have a team with you each step of the way.

 The journey is difficult, but the rewards oh so sweet.
 Some get lucky quickly.
 Many have their patience and perseverance tested.
-We’re fighting side-by-side with you to overcome the fertility battle. –Dr. Chris Sipe, Oakbrook Terrace and Chicago/River North
+We're fighting side-by-side with you to overcome the fertility battle. - Dr. Christopher Sipe

-“Things happen when you least expect it.”
+"Things happen when you least expect it."
 Be it success with the last embryo in storage, or conception after ordering IVF meds, or a positive test while waiting for an adoption match, all are examples of life having a way of working out.
-Infertility is truly a journey with many endings. –Dr. Jennifer Hirshfeld-Cytron, Tinley Park and Chicago/River North
+Infertility is truly a journey with many endings. - Dr. Jennifer Hirshfeld-Cytron

 You aren't alone.
 The FCI team is incredibly invested in going through your journey to parenthood with you, through the good times and the struggles.
 We share in the tears and fears.
 And hopefully by the end we can share in the tears of joy! -Amber, Lindenhurst